OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/If/If.md

 The [`SetProperty`](../SetProperty/SetProperty) command can also be used to set a property to indicate the result of evaluating an `If` block.

+Future enhancements to the `If` command may include:

+* Test whether a property is defined (or not).
+* Test whether a GeoLayerID is available.
+* Compare GeoLayer properties with other properties and values.

 ## Command Editor ##

 The following dialog is used to edit the command and illustrates the command syntax.